-Since the 2018 Fall Festival, SSG created a new quest area called Wistmead.
-Here, all things spooky can be found, along with a Wheat Maze to navigate!
-There are a bunch of new daily, repeatable quests for earning more Fall Festival tokens.
-So let’s jump in and see what’s on offer at Wistmead!
+The LOTRO Fall Festival is not just held in one zone.
+As well as the Party Tree you can find additional Harvestmath quests at Wistmead.
+Here, where LOTRO have managed to combine Fall with Halloween, all things spooky can be found, along with a Wheat Maze to navigate!
+There are a bunch of daily, repeatable quests for earning more Fall Festival Tokens.
+So, let’s jump in and see what’s on offer at Wistmead!

 There are plenty of quests in Wistmead, and one that takes you back to the Shire to collect spiders.
 So here’s the run-down of current quests outside the Wheat Maze.